Simone Ashley: A South Asian Actress Breaking Barriers Of Holly...

 When it comes to female representation in Netflix’s Bridgerton, it had a head start even ahead of Bollywood as well.
 You might be asking me, how is that possible, the reason being.

-The Bollywood film industry still doesn’t cast dark-skinned actresses in the lead role in their movies.
-The questions of “Will the audience accept her?” and “Exactly how dark should her skin be?” is real concern for them still.
+The Bollywood film industry still doesn’t cast dark-skinned actresses in the lead roles in their movies.
+The questions of “Will the audience accept her?” and “Exactly how dark should her skin be? ” is a real concerns for them.

-But on the other hand, in one of the biggest series on Netflix worldwide, Bridgerton cast two Indian-origin actresses in the lead roles.
-These dark-skinned lead actresses in a romantic series which is still unthinkable in Indian films, especially in Bollywood.
+On the other hand, in one of the biggest series on Netflix worldwide, Bridgerton cast two Indian-origin actresses in the lead roles.
+These dark-skinned lead actresses in a romantic series, which is still unthinkable in Indian films, especially in Bollywood.

 Here is what Simone Ashley had to say about her role in the show,